thomasX/autoprint/README.md

     param 7:  copies
     param 8:  keep mail on Server (Y/N)
     param 9:  folder  (optional parameter if folder is set only this mail-folder will be downloaded

+# logging:

+we use syslog logging... if you want to put all printlogging to a customized file add the following line to /etc/rsyslog.cong:
+:msg, contains ," autoprint-logging:"  /var/log/autprint.log

+Attention: don't forget to config the logrotate !